Straits Times News Tablet subscribers can enjoy Galaxy Buds Pro at $209 discount

 The Straits Times News Tablet package includes access to the e-paper on the exclusive SPHtab app, with a two-week archive.

-Subscribers will also get access to the Straits Times app on one other device, and unlimited articles on straitstimes.com
+Subscribers will also get access to the Straits Times app on one other device, and unlimited articles on The Straits Times' website.

 The plan includes complimentary device protection for up to two repairs or one replacement for the tablet in case of accidental damage or theft over the contract period.